Home Fire (novel)

 Home Fire (2017) is the seventh novel by Kamila Shamsie.
 It reimagines Sophocles's play Antigone unfolding among British Muslims.
 The novel follows the Pasha family: twin siblings Aneeka and Parvaiz and their older sister Isma, who has raised them in the years since the death of their mother; their jihadi father, whom the twins never knew, is also dead.
 Parvaiz attempts to follow in his father's footsteps by joining ISIS in Syria.
 He soon decides he has made a serious mistake and his twin sister attempts to help him return to Britain, in part through her romantic relationship with Eamonn Lone, son of British Home Secretary Karamat Lone, who has built his political career on his rejection of his own Muslim background.
 The effort to bring Parvaiz home fails when he is shot to death trying to escape ISIS, then Eamonn and Aneeka, trying to return Parvaiz's body to the UK over the objections of Karamat Lone, die in a terrorist attack.

-Home Fire won the Women's Prize for Fiction 2018, and was longlisted for the Man Booker Prize 2017 and shortlisted for the DSC Prize for South Asian Literature 2018.
+Home Fire won the Women's Prize for Fiction in 2018, and was longlisted for the Man Booker Prize and shortlisted for the DSC Prize for South Asian Literature 2018.

 The concerns of the novel include the identity and security of Muslims in Britain.
 It speaks of the troubles of Muslims as they struggle to maintain a unique cultural identity while defending their Britishness and loyalty to the state against political and social activists who wish to alienate them.

 Development and publication history

-Shamsie began Home Fire at the suggestion of London theatre director Jatinder Verma that Shamsie write a modern update of Antigone, by Sophocles.
+Shamsie began Home Fire at the suggestion of London theatre director Jatinder Verma that Shamsie write a modern update of Antigone by Sophocles.
 Shamsie was interested in the project and quickly decided on what the story she would tell, though she preferred to pursue it as a novel rather than a play.

 In an interview with The Jakarta Post, she described her writing process: When I read the play—which has at its center two sisters who respond differently to the legal repercussions of their brother's act of treason—I knew immediately that I wanted to connect it to a story that was very much in the news at the time, that of young British Muslims and their relationship with the British state...When you write a novel you don't think about subjects as being sensitive or not—you just think of them as being interesting and complex, and you wonder how to tell them in a story that's about a group of characters.The book's epigraph quotes from Seamus Heaney's translation of Antigone: "The ones we love ... are enemies of the state."

 The 288-page novel was published on 15 August 2017, by Riverhead Books.
 It was serialised for BBC Radio 4 in April 2019.